FREE SHIPPING FOR ORDERS OVER $150

 5. Stir-fry for an additional 5-7 minutes, or until the vegetables are tender.

-6. Serve over rice or noodles for a delicious and liver-supporting meal.
+6. Serve over rice or noodles for a delicious and nutritious meal.

 Scientific Evidence Supporting Mushroom Detoxification Benefits